 The only way to get a perfect and tasteful pecan is to roast or toast it by yourself in the privacy of your own home.
 You can store the Toasted nuts for two or three weeks in the refrigerator or in an air-tight container that keeps your nuts fresher.

-If you want to add the crunchy pecans into a recipe, heat them with a bit of butter or add cinnamon, cayenne pepper, or sugar to make it healthy and packed with flavor.
+If you want to add the crunchy pecans to a recipe, heat them with a bit of butter or add cinnamon, cayenne pepper, or sugar to make them healthy and packed with flavor.
 You can toast pecans by following four methods at your home in just 10 minutes.